nalinahuja/qcd/README.md

 #### Input Format
 <p align="justify">
-When indicating a keyword to QCD, it can be the full form of a linked directory and QCD will attempt a case sensitive search using that input.
+When indicating a keyword to QCD, it can be the complete linked directory and QCD will attempt a case sensitive search using that input.
 When indicating a prefix or subsequence to QCD, they must start with the first character of the linked directory you wish to navigate to and QCD will attempt a case insensitive search using that input.
+QCD also recognizes and interprets standard file system sequences like <code>.</code> and <code>..</code>, just like <code>cd</code>.
+These usages can be viewed whenever by using the help flag.
 </p>

 ```bash